5 Tips To Providing Great Customer Service To People Who Are Deaf Or Hard of Hearing

 Keep writing supplies stocked and close to all customer service areas.
 These can include pen & paper, dry erase boards, or electronic options such as mobile devices or electronic menus.

 Mobile devices, electronic menus, relay services, text messaging, and email can all be viable communication options for your business.
 Electronic options often have the added benefit of supporting people with cognitive disabilities, as well as those who speak other languages.
 Make sure employees know what phone relay services sound like so they don’t hang up on calls, and that they are aware of video relay services.

 Prepare your employees with basic sign language that pertains to your business.
 There are free sign language videos available at https://www.skillshare.com/browse/sign-language.
 Place posters with common signs related to your customers’ needs in employee breakrooms or in customer service areas.
 If an employee knows ASL, highlight them with a badge, door sign, or something else that is clearly visible to customers so they know they can pursue that option if desired.

 - Learn Proper Etiquette

-Teach employees proper etiquette for communicating with someone with a hearing impairment.
+Teach employees proper etiquette for communicating with people who are deaf or hard of hearing.
 For instance, always face the person while talking, in case they attempt to read lips.
-If the customer has an interpreter, address the customer with the hearing impairment first and don’t refer to them in the third person.
+If the customer has an interpreter, address the customer first and don’t refer to them in the third person.
 Give extra time to ensure understanding.

 - Use Captions